 Should probably just leave Top.java out of kepler for now until the new configuration system is up and running when we can revisit this.

-#15 Updated by David Welker about 10 years ago
+#15 Updated by David Welker over 10 years ago

 Absent any objections, I will implement the following solution:

 Let's remove the ability to change to Ptolemy from the GUI.
 This involves some changes to the code, because currently the module manager can change to any configuration that the build can change to.